 You will need: my first and last day of school flag printables, a dowel rod, tissue paper tassels or ribbons to decorate, tape and scissors.

-- First, download the free printable flags (located in our free printable library—info at the bottom of this post).
+- First, download the free printable flags by filling out the form at the bottom of this post.
 The pennant flags are sized to be printed on 11×17 sized paper.

 - Next, cut out the entire perimeter of the flag.